 Communications, advertising and PR conglomerate WPP has seen a fairly steady recovery in its share price since the COVID-related panic in March last year.
-TMPL's managers say that the business is recovering well from last year and revenue is running 2.6% ahead of 2019 levels.
+The business is recovering well from last year and revenue is running 2.6% ahead of 2019 levels.
 The company is targeting £600m of share buybacks over 2021 while also reducing its debt (down to £1.6bn at end September, £1bn lower than a year earlier).